seanssullivan/lighthouse-midterm/planning/stories.md

 - (Stretch) When I'm in a hurry, I want to be able to quickly repeat my last order.

 #### Owner
-- As an owner, I want to be notified of new orders immediatly.
+- As an owner, I want to be notified of new orders immediatly by text.
 - I want to see a list of all recent and outstanding orders placed through the website.
 - I want the orders listed chronologically as they came in.
 - I want the orders that require confirmation listed above the outstanding orders.
 - I want to be able to specify how long it will take to fulfill it.
-- I want the customer to be notified by text message when the order it ready for pickup.
+- I want the customer to be notified by text message when the order is ready for pickup.
 ##### Stretch
 - (Stretch) I want to know how much time has passed since each order came in.
-- (Stretch) I want to be able to see the items on the menu.
+- (Stretch) I want to be able to see and edit the items on the menu.
 - (Stretch) I want see which items are the most popular.
+- (Stretch) I want to be able to post a discount that has a start time and a time it expires.

 ### Database ERD
 ##### menu_item table